FITS File Image and Header Keyword integration with 32 and 64-bit Windows Vista, 7, 8, 10 and beyond. | ||||

 With FITS4Win2 installed, you will notice that whenever FITS file names are visible within Windows, images and metadata are also available.

-More or less header information may be displayed in dialog boxes for different FITS files and is determined by which data exists in a particular header.
+Delete, Copy, Move and Overwrite Dialog boxes have a fixed set of meta-data displayed as shown in this example of a standard Delete dialog box.
+More or less header information may be displayed in dialog boxes for different FITS files and is determined by which data exists in a particular header. |

 FITS in Tool-tips

+A fixed set of Keyword data is displayed in tool-tips, when the mouse cursor hovers over any FITS file in Windows as seen here.
 As with all property display, only properties with matching keywords that exist in the file, will be displayed.
-More or fewer properties may be displayed than are shown here.
+More or fewer properties may be displayed than are shown here. |

 FITS in Applications.
 Microsoft Office 2010 Example.